jenkins-x/jx-docs/content/en/v3/admin/guides/observability/cd-indicators.md

 ## Configuration

-The configuration is defined in a ["values file" stored in the Jenkins X Version Stream](https://github.com/jenkins-x/jx3-versions/blob/master/charts/jxgh/cd-indicators/values.yaml).
+The configuration is defined in a ["values file" stored in the JayeX Version Stream](https://github.com/jenkins-x/jx3-versions/blob/master/charts/jxgh/cd-indicators/values.yaml).

 If you want to change anything from the default configuration, you can either:
 - submit a Pull Request if you believe this change is beneficial for everybody
 - or create a new values file in your development environment git repositor: `values/cd-indicators/values.yaml`

-You should at least configure the `gitOwners`, to ensure you will only collect metrics for your own repositories, and not for Jenkins X's own applications - see [the default values](https://github.com/jenkins-x/cd-indicators/blob/main/charts/cd-indicators/values.yaml).
+You should at least configure the `gitOwners`, to ensure you will only collect metrics for your own repositories, and not for JayeX's own applications - see [the default values](https://github.com/jenkins-x/cd-indicators/blob/main/charts/cd-indicators/values.yaml).
 In your `values/cd-indicators/values.yaml` file you can write:

 ```yaml
 config: